shaliulab/idtrackerai/README.md

  a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
 Note that the parts of the algorithm using Tensorflow libraries will run faster with a GPU.
 If a GPU is not installed on the computer the CPU version of tensorflow will be installed but the speed of the tracking will be highly affected.

+## Installation.

+The installation of idtracker.ai requires some amout of interaction with the linux terminal.
+Read the following paragraph only if your are not familiar using the terminal in linux operating systems.

+In linux Mint you can open one using the icon ">_" in your toolbar.
+We provide the commands needed to install idtracker.ai from the terminal.
+You can type them directly in the command line and press ENTER to execute them.
+Use the right button in your mouse to copy and paset commands from the instructinos to the terminal.
+(NOTE: do not use the shortcut Ctrl+C and Ctrl+V as they do not work in the terminal)

+### Pre-installation checks

 To install the GPU version of idtracker.ai make sure that NVIDIA drivers, CUDA Toolkit 8.0 and the corresponding CuDNN v5.1 libraries for CUDA 8.0 are